Find a plan.

 Medicare beneficiaries also have options around Medigap policies (which cover out-of-pocket costs under Original Medicare) and Medicare Part D (coverage for prescription drugs).

-Medicare Advantage includes all of the basic coverage of Medicare Parts A and B, and these plans generally include additional benefits — such as integrated Part D prescription drug coverage and extras like dental and vision — for a single monthly premium.
+Medicare Advantage plans include all of the benefits of Medicare Parts A and B; most Medicare Advantage plans include prescription drug coverage (Part D) and may offer extra benefits like dental and vision — for a single monthly premium.

 There are pros and cons to Original Medicare and Medicare Advantage plans, and the right solution is different for each person.

-Medicare Advantage enrollment is available when a person is initially eligible for Medicare, but there’s also an annual enrollment window each fall (October 15 – December 7) when Medicare beneficiaries can select a different Medicare Advantage plan, or switch between Medicare Advantage and Original Medicare.
+Medicare Advantage enrollment is available when a person is initially eligible for Medicare, but there’s also an annual enrollment window each fall called the Annual Election Period (AEP) (October 15 – December 7) when Medicare beneficiaries can select a different Medicare Advantage plan, or switch between Medicare Advantage and Original Medicare.

 There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

-By the fall of 2022, total enrollment in private Medicare plans accounted for more than 53% of all residents with Medicare in Florida.
-This was mostly Medicare Advantage, but there are also some Florida Medicare beneficiaries with Medicare cost plan coverage.
-The growth in Medicare Advantage enrollment in Florida is in keeping with the general nationwide trend towards Medicare Advantage enrollment; enrollment had grown to about 46% of all Medicare beneficiaries nationwide as of 2022, although Florida is among a minority of states where Medicare Advantage coverage accounts for more than half of the total Medicare population.
+By May 2023, nearly 55% of all Florida residents with Medicare were enrolled in private Medicare Advantage plans.
+3 The growth in Medicare Advantage enrollment in Florida is in keeping with the general nationwide trend towards Medicare Advantage enrollment; enrollment had grown to approximately 48% of all Medicare beneficiaries nationwide as of mid-2023.5 But Florida is among a majority of states where Medicare Advantage coverage accounts for over half of the total Medicare population.3

 Medicare Advantage service areas are defined/available on a county-by-county basis, and the number of plans available in a given county can vary greatly across a single state.
-In Florida, residents in some counties can choose from more than 100 different Medicare Advantage plans in 2023, while residents of other counties only have fewer than 25 options.
+In Florida, residents in some counties can choose from more than 65 different Medicare Advantage plans in 2023, while residents of other counties only have fewer than 20 options.2

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

 The Florida Office of Insurance Regulation (FLOIR) has a very user-friendly website people can use to compare premiums for Medigap plans available in each county in the state.
-As of 2020, an AHIP report indicated that there were 913,759 Florida Medicare beneficiaries with Medigap coverage.
-(This was down from the year before; despite the fact that total Medicare enrollment is growing, Medicare Advantage enrollment is growing faster, resulting in fewer people with Medigap coverage.)
+As of 2021, an AHIP report indicated that there were 925,872 Florida Medicare beneficiaries with Medigap coverage.
+7

 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.
 Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.